 You can take the course Preparing your move to Sweden from anywhere at any time.

-Master’s Scholarship for Non-EU citizens
+Master’s Scholarship for Non-EU citizens in Sweden

 - SI Scholarship for Global Professional is funded by the Swedish Ministry of Foreign Affairs.
 Applicants must show how they can contribute to sustainable development of their home country and region.
 They must have worked for a more minimum of 3000 hours to qualify for the scholarship.
 Likewise, applicants must document their leadership qualities and motivate in line with the UN 2030 Sustainable Development Goals.